Semaglutide (By injection)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, pancreas problems, digestion problems, or a history of diabetic retinopathy.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, pancreas problems, diabetes, digestion problems, or a history of diabetic retinopathy or depression.

 - This medicine may cause the following problems: